CoviD-19: Business Support

 If you are unable to pay your Taxes – Corporation Tax, VAT, PAYE, Self-assessment

 All businesses and self-employed people in financial distress, and with outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.

 For those concerned about missing a tax payment due to Covid-19, HMRC has set up a dedicated phone helpline.
 The helpline number is now 0800 024 1222 replacing the original 0800 0159 559.

 The Government has announced that the next quarter of VAT payments will be deferred until June 2020.
-More details on VAT deferral.
+Gov guidance: Deferral of VAT payments due to coronavirus.

-It has also announced that self-assessment tax payments due in July, will be deferred until January 2021.
-More details on Income Tax deferral for self employed.
+It has also announced that self-assessment tax payments for businesses and the self-employed due in July, may be deferred until January 2021.
+Gov guidance: Defer your Self Assessment payment on account due to coronavirus.

 If you need to reclaim statutory sick pay (SSP) – update 26 May 2020 – HMRC’s online reclaim service is now open.

 Employers with fewer than 250 employees will be able to reclaim up to two weeks’ SSP paid for sickness absence due to Covid-19.